Field Forms

 1Gestures

-Five proven forms — and an invitation to notice what forms on its own once the system is active.
+Five proven forms — and an invitation to notice what forms on their own once the system is active.

 Relationship to the Rest of the Field

-Field Forms do not sit between other parts of the system.
+Field Forms do not belong to a single step in the system.

 They may appear: